Using Official ISC Packages for Kea

 docker pull docker.cloudsmith.io/isc/docker-prv/your-image:version

-To refer to images after pulling in a Dockerfile, specify the following:
+To refer to images after pulling a Dockerfile, specify the following:

 FROM docker.cloudsmith.io/isc/docker-prv/your-image:version